bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to show you have logged in through local storage

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use a token, make a login user name and password, and use Private routes

 - [ ] Describe how web servers work.

+They run on a port and all the data is saved to that server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Call, Recieve, Update, and Delete

 ## Project Set Up